lsiddiquee/SemanticPluginForge/samples/UseClrType/README.md

 ### Configuration

-Navigate to the project folder and set up user secrets for Azure OpenAI:
+Navigate to the project folder and set up user secrets for Azure OpenAI and Azure Storage Queue:

 ```console
 cd samples\UseClrType